TSM Verdict

 About Crockett's Breakfast Camp

-Crockett's Breakfast Camp is one of those places that gets hyped up so much you wonder if it's worth it — and honestly, it mostly is.
-The fried cinnamon rolls alone justify the trip, but fair warning: we waited an hour and a half on a Saturday morning in November even with their online waitlist.
-The portions are absolutely massive though, like designed for lumberjacks who've been chopping wood since dawn.
+Crockett's Breakfast Camp is a rustic, family-friendly breakfast restaurant known for oversized Southern breakfast platters, signature pancakes, and creative biscuit dishes.
+The fried cinnamon rolls are a must-try, but fair warning: we waited an hour and a half on a Saturday morning in November even with their online waitlist.
+The portions are absolutely massive though, designed for those with hearty appetites.

 Amenities & Features